zbtolon/customer-portal/customerportal-faq.md

 ## Will I have full, root access to my account?
 {: #bicp_fullrootaccaccess}

 Master users, and those with administrator permissions, have full root access to accounts on the customer portal and API.
 Users without administrator permissions have accessibility controlled by those with admin roles.
-These permissions can be updated at any time by [editing the user profile](edit-user-profile.html) in the customer portal.
+These permissions can be updated by administrators from the customer portal by [editing a user profile](/docs/customer-portal/cpmanuserprof.html#cp_edituserprofile).
+Without administrator permissions, you can edit your user profile in the customer portal by clicking your user name on the top panel.

 ## Can I link an {{site.data.keyword.Bluemix_notm}} subscription account?